Neshke/neshke/README.md

 ## 🏆 Highlights

-- **Led major migrations** from Vue 2/Vuex to Vue 3/Pinia and JavaScript to TypeScript
+- **Contributed to major migrations** from Vue 2/Vuex to Vue 3/Pinia and JavaScript to TypeScript
 - **Built and maintained** mission-critical fintech applications used by millions
 - **Open Source:** Contributor to Vue.js ecosystem and related tools
 - **Patent Holder:** Invented a micro-cloud data storage system using Raspberry Pi clusters